WhatsLeft — Codex limits, always on deck

 2. Install WhatsLeft from the Marketplace and drag whichever actions you want onto your keys.

 3. Open any key's Property Inspector → Connect to Codex.
-Configure once; all three actions share the connection.
+Configure once; all three usage actions share the connection.

 Good to know